n7tms/adventofcode/2021/README.md

 - I converted the pairs to keywords and passed keywords around.
 - `re-matches`

+Note: day14.clj contains my original part1 code.
+I wanted to preserve it as I worked on the part2 bucket algoritm.
+In the end, I decided to keep both iterations.
+The new/bucket versions of both parts is in day14b.clj.

 # Day 15 -
 **
 (Completion time: )